15.4 C

 $ find /Movies -size +500M -exec rm -rf {} \;

 The find command is useful for searching files over a specific limit and deleting them instantly from the terminal.
-Suppose you’ve got some old movies lying around in a folder and want to delete them at one go.
+Suppose you’ve got some old movies in a folder and want to delete them in one go.
 The above command will let you do precisely this.
-Make sure to replace /Movies with the folder name where your files reside.
+Replace /Movies with the folder name where your files reside.

 42. Find Largest Files